eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 `Static Discovery example <https://github.com/eProsima/Fast-RTPS/blob/master/examples/C%2B%2B/DDS/StaticHelloWorldExample>`_ that implements this EDP discovery protocol.

-The following table describes all the possible attributes of a STATIC EDP XML configuration file.
+The following table describes all the possible elements of a STATIC EDP XML configuration file.
 A full example of such file can be found in :ref:`static_xml_example`.

 ..
 Some large words outside of table.
 Then table fit maximum line length